 External rates can be higher than internal or Federal rates.
 The profit (surplus) realized does not have to be used to reduce following years rates; however, the surplus does need to be identifiable on an ongoing basis.
 The recommended option is to transfer the profit portion to the plant fund reserve account.
 Another option is to use the surplus to reduce future year’s rates.
 If the center wishes to propose other uses for the profit, it must contact the Division of Financial Analysis for prior review.
 If external sales are significant, the center may need to be evaluated for potential Unrelated Business Income Tax (UBIT) issues.

 Ideally, prior year surpluses or losses should be included in the rate computation for the next year.
 A surplus would reduce subsequent year pricing and a deficit would require an increase in subsequent year pricing.
 It is acceptable to include portions of surpluses or losses in the rate calculation to show progress toward the break even goal instead of including the entire amount in one year.
-As stated in the “Fund Balance” section above, a fund balance greater than 10% (positive or negative), as a percent of current year expenditures, will require corrective measures.
+As stated in the “Fund Balance” section, the Division of Financial Analysis will work with those in excess of the 10% threshold (positive or negative).